AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### What is Parse?

 [Parse](https://parse.com/) is a service that allows app developers to effortlessly add a backend to their apps without worrying about server setup and maintenance.
-With some basic setup one is able to get a database and RESTful API up and running.
+With some basic setup, one is able to get a database and RESTful API up and running.
 Additionally, it is easy to further add push notification and social integration capabilities in your app.

 [More about Parse on Quora](https://www.quora.com/What-is-Parse)